Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 However, do bear in mind that windows within garage conversions under Permitted Development are largely only allowed in the section replacing the garage door.
 Any new windows added to the side may require a planning application.

-Insulation requirements in your garage conversion
+Insulation for your garage conversion

 "Home ventilation is vital for a garage conversion, otherwise you're just building a box that's going to sweat." says Mike Taylor from Taylor + Co Architects.